corda/corda/docs/source/serialization-enum-evolution.rst

    .. sourcecode:: kotlin

         // The class as it existed after the first addition.
-Will deserialise
+Will deserialize:
         //   A -> A
         //   B -> B
         //   C -> C